Do you want to auto-apply coupons in WooCommerce using coupon URLs?

 Next, it’s time to enter the coupon’s details by scrolling to the ‘Coupon Data’ section.

-To start, you can simply open the ‘Discount type’ dropdown and choose the kind of discount you want to create, such as a Buy One Get One Free offer in WooCommerce.
+Simply open the ‘Discount type’ dropdown and choose the kind of discount you want to create, such as a buy one get one free offer or a shipping discount in WooCommerce.

-For this guide we’re going to create a 50% discount.
+For this guide, we are going to create a 50% discount.

-If you want, then you can also set specific restrictions for your coupon under the ‘Usage restriction’ and ‘Usage limits’ tabs.
+If you want, then you can create some discount rules about how customers can use the coupon by selecting the ‘Usage restriction’ and ‘Usage limits’ tabs.

-For example, you might only let each customer use the coupon once.
+For example, a customer may only be able to use the coupon once.

 You can also schedule coupons by selecting the ‘Scheduler’ tab.